njhmagyar/njhmagyar.github.io/_posts/2025-06-29-portfolio-illustration-updates.md

 ## The Result

-After bringing the figures and supporting icons together in casual, semi-random rotations, I sprinked in some additional shapes for subtle movement and personality.
+After bringing the figures and supporting icons together in casual, semi-random rotations, I sprinkled in some additional shapes for subtle movement and personality.
 And voila!

 ![Final flat design self-portraits with more personality and detail](/assets/images/portfolio-illustration-updates-final.png "Final flat design self-portraits with more personality and detail"){:.w-100.mb-3}